So, Why Take Your Time To Critically and Carefully Analyze a Piece of Real Property Before You Cash In?

 First and foremost, the main governing focal points of property analysis are: location of property, condition of property, asking selling price, flexibility of the seller and financing required.
 And we’ve been told that we assign a potential of five (5) points for each of the five (5) main governing focal points earlier on mentioned above.
 Thus a perfect property selection score will have twenty -five (25) points.
 And that experience has shown that real properties scoring nineteen (19) points or less should very likely be passed over, while properties scoring twenty-two (22) points or higher should be seriously looked at and/or scrutinized with a more positive eye.
 Those scoring near perfect will deserve our closest attention and serious consideration.

 So, looking at the facts and scenario given in the example property above, starting in chronological order, the property is located in a very appealing area which is closer to social amenities such as schools, hospitals, shopping malls etc, so this scores a total of five (5) points.
 The next in line is the condition of the property.
 We are given in the example property that the property needs a bit of structural work before it can be rented out to other people.
-So, this is a minus when it comes to investing in such a piece of property and therefore the property gets two points (3) or so for this.
+So, this is a minus when it comes to investing in such a piece of property and therefore the property gets three points (3) or so for this.
 Next is the selling price of the property.
 We are told further in the example property information above that the sellers need urgent cash because of their situation – at least a 10% down payment and also that the selling price is seriously discounted – perhaps 20% below the fair market price and this means that the price is very good for an investor and so this governing focal point gets a full five (5) points.
 The last but not the least of these five main governing focal points is flexibility of the sellers.
 We are told again in the example property information above that the sellers who happen to be husband and wife are getting divorced and need to liquid fast so they can share the money and go separate ways as quickly as possible because they cannot stand the negative pressure of being together anymore.
 This is a very good clue of seller flexibility as discussed in greater detail HERE regarding how to identify flexible sellers and take advantage of that information because such sellers badly need to liquid in order to go separate ways.
 And this therefore gets a full five (5) points for that.
 And the last main governing focal point of property analysis is the financing required by the seller.
 Information regarding how the sellers want the property to be financed is again provided in the example property above.
 The sellers want at least a 10% down payment for the time being and the remaining equity to be paid later on either through a bank mortgage or whatever means the buyer will be comfortable with as long as the buyer can guarantee full payment of the remaining amount within a previously agreed upon time-frame.
 This governing focal point therefore also gets a full five (5) points for that.

 Now, when we add up all the figures assigned to each of these five (5) important governing focal points that is to say 5+3+5+5+5, we get a total of 23 points.
 And according to the “Property Selection Matrix Tool”, real properties scoring twenty-two (22) points or higher should be seriously looked at and/or scrutinized with a more positive eye while those scoring near perfect will deserve your closest attention and serious consideration.
 And this particular property seems to be a very good bargain.
 Why?
 Because it scored above 22 points and it must be seriously looked at and be considered for investment!